MattSurabian/dot-vault/README.md

 ````

 ### Import Mode
 Import mode requests the vault's passphrase, decrypts the vault and copies all files and folders found to their appropriate place on the machine.
-Dot Vault uses very simple character replacement when generating the vault file, allowing it to know a given file's configured location as it appeared in the .dotvault file of the machine which generated it.
+Dot Vault uses very simple character replacement when generating the vault file, allowing it to know a given file's configured location as it appeared in the .dotvault file of the machine which generated it. `Sudo` will likely be necessary for an import operation, the `-E` parameter should be used to pass the user's environment variables through.

 ````
-dotvault --import IMPORT_FILENAME PASS_ARGUMENT(optional)
+sudo -E dotvault --import IMPORT_FILENAME PASS_ARGUMENT(optional)
 ````

 - *IMPORT_FILENAME*: A valid name/path to a .vault file created by Dot Vault

 - *PASS_ARGUMENT*: Same as export mode.
+If using an environment variable and sudo, you'll need to use `sudo -E` for the user's environment variables to be passed through.

 *The vault file replaces the following characters from the provided path in the config file and reverses the process to determine where to put them back.*